dotnet/docs/docs/csharp/ref-locals-and-returns.md

 [!code-csharp[InArgument](../../samples/csharp/reference-semantics/Program.cs#InArgument "Specifying an In argument")]

 The arguments are two structures that each contain three doubles.
 A double is 8 bytes, so each argument is 24 bytes.
-By specifying the `in` modifier, you pass a reference to those arguments, either 4 bytes or 8 bytes each depending on the architecture of the machine.
+By specifying the `in` modifier, you pass 4-byte or 8-byte reference to those arguments, depending on the architecture of the machine.
 The difference in size is small, but it can quickly add up when your application calls this method in a tight loop using many different values.